RoboMME/robomme_benchmark/readme.md

 | Reference  | Object memory     | PickHighlight, VideoRepick, VideoPlaceButton, VideoPlaceOrder         |
 | Imitation  | Procedural memory | MoveCube, InsertPeg, PatternLock, RouteStick                          |

 All tasks are defined in `src/robomme/robomme_env`.
+Detailed description can be found in our paper appendix.

 ### 📥 Training Data